17 May 2026

 • Stable: Best default choice for most servers.

-• Experimental: Use when a specific mod requires newer UE4SS features, or the mod author explicitly says “experimental”.
+• Experimental: Use when a specific mod requires newer RE-UE4SS features, or the mod author explicitly says “experimental”.

-1. Open your Palworld server in the LOW.MS panel.
+1. Open your Palworld server in the TCAdmin control panel at control.low.ms.

 4. Restart the server.

-Most UE4SS mods are placed under a UE4SS mods folder inside your server’s Palworld binaries path.
+Most RE-UE4SS mods are placed under a UE4SS mods folder inside your server’s Palworld binaries path.
 Common locations include:

 • Pal/Binaries/Win64/ue4ss/Mods